glbala87/ELLA_tool/docs/releasenotes/README.md

 - Add ability to search using genomic position on format g.123456
 - Keep existing reference evaluation data when clicking 'Ignore'
 - Fix link and reference description in reference evaluation window.
-- Fix issue where some variants would appear with two genepanels in variants overview
+- Fix issue where some variants would appear with two gene panels in variants overview
 - Fix issue where worst consequence would not display correctly for a rare case with variant having intron_variant as consequence in one transcript and splice_region_variant, intron_variant as consequences in another transcript.
 - Fix issue importing Pubmed XML data for some references.